Torkiliuz/dc_uploader/README.md

 2. Unzip to desired directory.

+3. cd into the unzipped directory

+4. Run `chmod +x install.sh` to make install script executable

-3. Run install.sh, which will install the necessary packages and python virtual environments.
+5. Run install.sh, which will install the necessary packages and python virtual environments.
 Run `install.sh -h` or `install.sh --help` for help.
 Running install.sh with no arguments will install in interactive mode, but the only thing the script will ask for is a domain name.
 The domain name can be provided with args:
    - `install.sh -d [fully qualified domain name]` or
    - `install.sh --domain [fully qualified domain name]`

-4. Modify config.ini with required settings:
+6. Modify config.ini with required settings:
     - USERNAME
     - PASSWORD
     - CAPTCHA_PASSKEY